basbehe/essays/README.md

 # Into the Mummyverse, or There Are Sixteen Of These Things And None Of Them Are Good

-The semi-recent flop of Universal's *The Mummy (2017)*, which killed the planned "Dark Universe" of interconnected classic horror reboots before it could even begin,
+The semi-recent flop of Universal's *The Mummy (2017)*, which killed the planned "Dark Universe" of interconnected classic horror reboots before it could even begin, brought the

 ## Where it All Begins: Prime Universe

 **Includes: *The Mummy (1932)***
+Here lies the beginnings of all our problems.
+Boris Karloff stars at the titulat mummy, Imhotep

 ## Yes, There Were Sequels: Kharis Continuity
 **Includes: *The Mummy’s Hand (1940), The Mummy’s Tomb (1942), The Mummy’s Ghost (1944), The Mummy’s Curse (1944)***

-An oddity of this series, from which it derives its name, is that Imhotep and Ankh-su-namun have been renamed "Kharis" and "Ananke" respectively.
+These films come from the era of universal rapidly cranking out An oddity of this series, from which it derives its name, is that Imhotep and Ankh-su-namun have been renamed "Kharis" and "Ananke" respectively.
+It also introduces the idea of "tanna leaves" as an animating

 ## Bear With Me Here: Abbott & Costello
 **Includes: *Abbott and Costello Meet the Mummy (1955)***